openharmony/docs/en/application-dev/basic-services/account/manage-application-account.md

    const appAccountManager = appAccount.createAppAccountManager();
    ```

-## Creating an App Account
+## Creating an Application Account

-Create an app account for an application user.
+Create an application account for an application user.

 **Procedure**